kdeldycke/awesome-iam/readme.md

 Protocols and technologies to verify that you are who you pretend to be.

-- [Scaling backend authentication at Facebook](https://www.youtube.com/watch?v=kY-Bkv3qxMc) ([slides](https://rwc.iacr.org/2018/Slides/Lewi.pdf)) - How-to in a nutshell: 1.
+- [Scaling backend authentication at Facebook](https://www.youtube.com/watch?v=kY-Bkv3qxMc) - How-to in a nutshell: 1.
 Small root of trust; 2.
 TLS isn't enough; 3.
 Certificate-based tokens; 4.
 Crypto Auth Tokens (CATs).
+See the [slides](https://rwc.iacr.org/2018/Slides/Lewi.pdf) for more details.

 ### Password-based